 - Limited (L) academic administrative appointment: A limited appointment is restricted to persons who serve as campus or system-wide administrative officers.
 They carry responsibility at the highest levels in the University, serve solely at the discretion of the responsible authority, and may be terminated without provision of a notice period.
-(Refer to the Administrative Policy: Early Termination of Appointment for Academic Professional and Administrative Employees.
+(Refer to the Administrative Policy: Early and Select Appointment Terminations for Academic Professional and Administrative Employees.
 Refer to the Section on Provisions for Institution-Initiated Severance Agreements.)

 - All employees holding appointments in 95xx job codes (graduate assistants, professionals in training, and academic non-employees).

 Notice of Non-Renewal of Appointment

 For academic administrative (93xx, 9631-9640) and academic professional (97xx, 9621-9626) employees, the length of non-renewal notice required will be determined by consecutive years of service in academic professional, academic administrative and/or civil service positions and by the end date on the Notice of Appointment.

 - An appointee serving in their first year of employment is entitled to one month's notice of non-renewal.

 - Appointees serving in their second year through their fifth year of employment are entitled to three months' notice of non-renewal.

 - Appointees serving in their sixth year through their tenth year of employment are entitled to six months' notice of non-renewal.